getmoto/moto/README.md

     mock.stop()
 ```

+## Use with other libraries (boto3) or languages

+In general, Moto doesn't rely on anything specific to Boto.
+It only mock AWS endpoints so there should be no issue with boto3 or using other languages.
+Feel free to open an issue if something isn't working though.
+If you are using another language, you will need to either use the stand-alone server mode (more below) or monkey path the HTTP calls yourself.

 ## Stand-alone Server Mode

 Moto also comes with a stand-alone server mode.
 This allows you to utilize the backend structure of Moto even if you don't use Python.